-According to the Children's Bureau's Child Welfare Outcomes Data, a child in foster care is subject to experience placement in a different foster home up to two times within twelve months of being in the system and this number only increases the longer the child is in the system.
-According to these statistics youth experience interrupted education leading to less than 60% of foster children graduating high school.
+According to the Children’s Bureau’s Child Welfare Outcomes Data, a child in foster care may experience placement changes up to two times within the first twelve months—and that number often increases the longer they remain in the system.
+These frequent disruptions contribute to interrupted education, with fewer than 60% of foster youth graduating from high school.

 Meet our Founder